egfojas/ios-interview-cheatsheet/README.md

 * deinit

 ## Design Patterns
-* Singleton -  single instance - UserDefaults, UIApplication
+* Singleton -  single instance - UserDefaults, UIApplication, NSNotificationCenter.
+Pros and Cons - Easy to use, can be dangerous because of it due to vulnerability to changes from multiple access points.
-* Facade - Easy swap (network, database)
+* Facade - Using interfaces/protocols to hide concrete implementations thus allowing for higher-level object to not depend on lower-level object (network framework, database client)
 * Factory - builder, use enums, same base class or protocol confirmation
 * Delegation - UITableView
 * Observer - Rx, Combine, KVO